Alvaro-ZD/AutoCodeRaiderRust/README.md

 # Auto Code Raider Rust

-This is a Python project that simulates mouse clicks based on recorded positions and a list of 4-digit codes.
+Auto Code Raider Rust is a project designed to automate the process of entering codes in a game to perform a code raid.
+The list of codes is organized based on the most common codes used in the game, and the tool keeps track of your progress through the list.
+You simply need to press F7 to test all possible combinations, while the system automatically handles the code entry and saves your progress.

 ## Project Overview